-- Pattern .[!.] matches all hidden files but not "." and "..." directories. - match ".", match any character NOT a ".", match zero or more characters - $\circ \Rightarrow$ there must be at least 2 characters, the 2nd character cannot be a dot - \circ "." starts with dot but fails the 2nd pattern requiring another character - ".." starts with dot but the second dot fails the 2nd pattern requiring non-dot character
+- Pattern .[!.] matches all single "." hidden files but not "." and ".." directories. - match ".", then any character NOT a ".", and zero or more characters - $\circ \Rightarrow$ there must be at least 2 characters, the 2nd character cannot be a dot - \circ "." starts with dot but fails the 2nd pattern requiring another character - ".." starts with dot but the second dot fails the 2nd pattern requiring non-dot character - On the command line, pressing the tab key after typing several characters of a command/file name causes the shell to automatically complete the name. - \$ ectab # cause completion of command name to echo \$ echo q1tab # cause completion of file name to q1x.C - If the completion is ambiguous (i.e., more than one): - shell "beeps", - prints all completions if tab is pressed again, - \circ then you type more characters to uniquely identify the name.